kennneth1/Pokemon-Data-Analysis/README.md

 # Pokemon-Data-Analysis

-This program reads the Pokemon.csv file and cleans the entry names, and explores/visualizes data
+This program takes the Pokemon.csv file, cleans the entry names, and explores/visualizes the dataset

 attack_plotter() aggregates Pokemon data by "Type", calculates the mean of that group, then generates a bar plot.